Yen flip-flops in volatile trading, keeping investors wary

 Some analysts believe this unwinding in the carry trade may have further to run, and is possibly only halfway there, which could add to volatility.

-Even if the Fed did deliver a steep rate cut and the BOJ another increase, there would still be an incentive to use the yen to fund other trades.
+Even if the Fed did deliver a steep rate cut, as most traders are expecting in September, and the BOJ another increase, there would still be an incentive to use the yen to fund other trades.

 "There could be new yen shorts.
 In the same way that people were bargain-hunting in the S&P on Tuesday, they were very likely people bargain-hunting in dollar/yen," Rabobank strategist Jane Foley said.